• Home

 Conlin, M., K. Harris-Lagoudakis, C. Haughey, S. Jung, and H. Wich.
 (2024).
 The New Normal: Grocery Shopping Behavior Changes before and after the COVID-19 Vaccine.
 Applied Economic Perspectives and Policy, 1–24.
 [Published Article]

-This paper explores the relationship between healthcare utilization and groundwater contamination due to hydraulic fracturing on the Eagle Ford Shale formation in Texas.
-Using a difference-in-differences estimation strategy, I find that inpatient claims for conditions plausibly related to groundwater water contamination increase by 8.9 percent in shale counties after the entry of hydraulic fracturing, relative to just outside the shale formation.
-However, this increase could be driven by population-level compositional changes due to an influx of new workers drawn to the area for employment opportunities.
-I therefore construct a novel dataset that combines public water source information with healthcare claims and oil and natural gas well permit data to show that counties with unconventional drilling within one kilometer of a public groundwater source experience larger increases in healthcare utilization than those without unconventional drilling near their public water source.
-This finding cannot be driven by compositional changes, and suggests that hydraulic-fracturing-related healthcare utilization is tied to drinking water contamination.
+This paper explores the relationship between adult healthcare utilization and hydraulic fracturing on the Eagle Ford Shale formation in Texas.
+Using a staggered difference-in-differences estimation strategy, I find that inpatient claims for conditions plausibly related to hydraulic fracturing increase by 15 percent in shale zip codes after the entry of hydraulic fracturing, relative to zip codes outside of the shale formation.
+However, this result could be explained by pollution exposure from hydraulic fracturing or compositional changes related to migration.
+I therefore construct a novel dataset that combines public water source data with healthcare claims and oil and natural gas well permit data to show that counties with unconventional drilling within one kilometer of a public groundwater source experience larger increases in healthcare utilization than those without unconventional drilling near their public water source.
+This estimation strategy compares changes in healthcare utilization between counties on the shale formation; those with drilling near a water source and those without drilling near a water source.
+The results are unlikely to be driven by compositional changes, suggesting that hydraulic-fracturing-related healthcare utilization is tied to drinking water contamination.
 [Working paper]

 With Bradley Crowe and Graham Gardner